abilandz/NAT3054/Lecture_2/git.md

    Receiving objects: 100% (3/3), done.
    ```

-   A few important things are automatically set after cloning: push and pull are set, and the local name for the remote repo is defaulted to "origin".
-You can inspect that with:
+   A few important things are automatically set after cloning: _push_ and _pull_ are set, and the local name for the remote repository is defaulted to "origin".
+You can inspect that with the command **git remote -v** as follows:

    ```bash
    $ cd testRepo